Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Problem definition

 \subsection{Problem setting}

-Here, we state our problem setting.
+Here, we state our problem settings.
 We use the notation introduced in the previous sections.
-First, we summarize our technical assumptions as follows: \begin{asm}[Conditions for arms] The set of arms $D$ is bounded and contains the unit sphere. \end{asm} \begin{asm}[Assumptions for noise] The noise sequence $\{\eta_t\}_{t=1}^{T}$ is conditionally $R$-sub-Gaussian ($R\in\R_{\geq0}$), i.e., given $t$,
+First, we summarize our technical assumptions as follows: \begin{asm}[Conditions on arms] The set of arms $D$ contains the unit hypersphere. \end{asm} \begin{asm}[Assumptions on noise] The noise sequence $\{\eta_t\}_{t=1}^{\infty}$ is conditionally $R$-sub-Gaussian ($R\in\R_{\geq0}$), i.e., given $t$,